quan-h-vu/quan-h-vu.github.io/content/samples/CEscore/index.md

 - If multiple behaviors are addressed in one training session, each is counted separately.
 - If multiple drivers are trained on the same behavior, each is counted separately.
-- If multiple events with the same behavior are addressed in one session (i.e. bulk training), they count as one Targeted Behavior.
+- If multiple incidents with the same behavior are addressed in one session (i.e. bulk training), they count as one Targeted Behavior.
 Any recurrences are counted as just one Recurring Behavior.
 - If a driver is trained multiple times in the same day on the same behavior, that is counted together as one Targeted Behavior.
 Any recurrences are counted as just one Recurring Behavior.

 ### Recurring Behaviors